mpangeloni/thesis/README.md

 # thesis

-This repository provides the source codes and outcomes presented in the PhD thesis entitled "xxxxx" presented on xx/xx/2025.
+This repository provides the source codes and outcomes presented in the PhD thesis entitled "xxxxx" presented on xx/xx/2025 in Université Polytechnique Hauts-de-France.

-- abms,
+- the #abms# directory,
 - abms-observer,
 - process-mining,
 - auxiliary,